Thank you for the offer, we have decided to cooperate with another supplier;

 However, sometimes the reasons for rejecting an offer are less obvious, although customers rarely tell us about them directly.

-How Will Smith rejected the role of his life
+How to make an offer land in the basket and how Will Smith rejected the role of his life?

 Will Smith established his position as a true Hollywood star with his freshly recorded “Men in Black,” a movie which none other than Steven Spielberg convinced him to do.
 Nevertheless, when two less widely-known directors offered him a meeting, he decided to accept it.